sydt2014/finatra-spnego/README.md

 # Usage

-*Test client:*

-Either by configuring your web browser (see below) or with curl command by running:
+Test client either by configuring your web browser (see below) or with curl command by running:

 ~~~
 $ ./script/client.sh